IrisAnd/robo_pong/README.md

 ## Protocol

+### 12/24 - Iris, Gregor
+* Camera Calibration:
+	- Depth is a BIG issue!
+	- Calibration is not very accurate, even if using 9 points.
+	- Ideas: maybe use more (or better) points, ask TAs and Internet how depth quality can be improved.
+* Issues: Could not tesk trajectory planning, as TCP connection did not work

 #### 12/21/2019 – Gregor, Jakob
 * TCP:
 	* [SOLVED] issue: now, strings, int arrays, etc can be read on server